jasazupancic123/Master-Thesis/README.md

 ## TODO

-- add `availableMembersIds` string array to group as a virtual property to show available members more easily on frontend
 - in subgroups, change field `membersIds` from string array to custom object array with member id and dates `entered` and `left`, because trainer can update subgroup in the middle of a cycle, or in the middle of the day and we want to keep user training data for statistics, and logic to `findAvailableMembers` changes by filtering not just subgroup `to` date field, but also all other subgroups' `left` property in `membersIds` to find potential removed athletes from subgroups, and when filtering all athlete trainings, also all subgroups have to be checked and their trainings to not miss any out

 ### Trainings